Goats

 I'm Sammie

-Sammie is our farm mascot and even made his way into our logo!
+Sammie is our farm mascot and made his way into our logo!
 He was born on a dairy farm where they typically take the males off to slaughter.
-He was one of our first four goats and has stood out from the crowd since the very beginning.
-He has established himself as the alpha and can often be found lounging lazily on the top of the play structure as though he were a king looking down on his kingdom.
+He was one of our first four goats and stood out from the crowd from the very beginning.
+He established himself as the alpha and was often found lounging lazily on the top of the play structure as though he were a king looking down on his kingdom.
+In June 2023, our beloved Sammie passed away at the age of five from cancer.
+Sammie loved attention, and we were more than happy to give our time and love to this boy.
+We are heartbroken and will miss him dearly but know that he always lives on in the spirit of ABAR.
+Rest in peace and paradise sweet Sammie; you will be greatly missed.

 I'm Pescie